 The tables that follow present performance information about each Fund.
 The information is intended to help you understand each Fund's financial performance for the past five fiscal years or the period of the Fund's operations.
 Certain information reflects financial results for a single Fund share.
 The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in a Fund, assuming reinvestment of all dividends and distributions.
 Except as otherwise stated below, the information provided below has been audited by Ernst & Young LLP, independent registered public accounting firm of the Funds.
-Financial statements and the unqualified opinion of Ernst & Young LLP are included in the 2022 Annual Report of the Funds, which is available upon request by calling the Funds at 1.866.773.3238.
+Financial statements and the unqualified opinion of Ernst & Young LLP are included in the Funds' Form N-CSR filing for the fiscal year ended December 31, 2024 and are available upon request by calling the Funds at 1.866.773.3238.